ProjectSidewalk/SidewalkWebpage/README.md

 1. Email Mikey (michaelssaugstad@gmail.com) and ask for the two API key files and a database dump.
 You will put the API key files into the root directory of the project.
 You will need the database dump later on.
 You can continue with the rest of the instructions here, but the website will not work fully until you've received these three files from Mikey.

 1. Run `make dev`.
-This will download the docker images and spin up the containers.
+This will download the docker images, spin up the containers, and open a Docker shell into the webpage container.
 The containers will have all the necessary packages and tools so no installation is necessary.
-Though, the container executes a bash shell running Ubuntu Jessie, which allows you to install whatever tool you prefer that can run on this flavor of linux (vi, etc.).
+Though, the container executes a bash shell running Ubuntu Stretch, which allows you to install whatever tool you prefer that can run on this flavor of linux (vi, etc.).
 This command also sets up the `sidewalk` database with the schema (just the schema, not the data - see Importing SQL dump in Additional Tools section) from the production dump, which lives in `db/schema.sql`.
 Successful output of this command will look like:

     ```
     Successfully built [container-id]